CodingItWrong/user-modifiable-software/hypercard/properties.md

 (BAPH 39:49)

-> The HyperTalk commands here…they're all online, that is, not only does it show you the form, give you a little description, but you can scoop it up-hold down the command key-and you can scoop up any piece of text.

-(BAPH 40:56)

 ## In The Box

+One crucial aspect of HyperCard's impact isn't in the software itself but in how it was distributed.
+After it was released, it was included "in the box with every Mac".
+Atkinson considered this a necessary part:

 > It was an exchange medium…You want people to be sharing stuff.
 They all have to have the software that it takes at least to play it, but hopefully to be able to author it also.
 So I worked out an arrangement with Apple that it would be bundled free, be in the box with every Mac

 (Legacy 10:33)

-> What made HyperCard the ubiquitous product it was in the early 90's as opposed to the niche product SuperCard and Revolution are today was the fact that it was included free with every Macintosh sold.
+> What made HyperCard the ubiquitous product it was in the early 90's as opposed to the niche product SuperCard and Revolution [successors to HyperCard] are today was the fact that it was included free with every Macintosh sold.
 So anybody could use it to create something, then share their creation with somebody else with the confidence that the other person would be able to run it."

 (xTalk, Bettencourt)

 ## Automatic Persistence

 One aspect of HyperCard that is easy to miss is that persistence was automatic.
-The setup of the stack, text entry, and even which card you were on was automatically saved:
+The setup of the stack, text entry, and even which card you were on was automatically saved.
+Atkinson says:

-> They didn't have to worry about saving the field out to the disk and all that--I take care of that.
+> [Users] didn't have to worry about saving the field out to the disk and all that--I take care of that.
 There were high-level things, automatically retained information, you put something into a field and it's there, and if you unplug the computer it's still there.
 In fact, that was one of my goals, I didn't like the way you had to save documents.
 So my idea was, if you have done something, and you unplug the computer from the wall, it has to have everything we've done up to within a few seconds.
 So it always was trickling stuff out…Having to save a document was a mistake.

 (TWiT 26:22)